google/clusterfuzz/local/README.md

 $ ./run_docker.bash gcr.io/clusterfuzz-images/base
 ```

-**NOTE:** You must run this command as a non-root user.
+**NOTE**: You must run this command as a non-root user.
 Make sure that to add your user to the
 docker group using `sudo adduser $USER docker`.

 By default this uses the latest deployed source, but you can also use your local